 - 7.1 The Licensing Authority recognises that there are a range of activities for which licences may be sought meaning that children can be expected to visit many of these premises, often on their own, for food and/or other entertainment.
 The Licensing Act 2003 does not prevent children having free access to any licensed premises.
 The Licensing Authority recognises that limitations may have to be considered where it is deemed necessary to protect children from harm.
 The following are examples of premises that may raise concerns: - where there have been convictions for serving alcohol to minors, or with a reputation for under-age drinking; - with a known association with drug taking or dealing; - where there is a strong element of gambling (this relates to substantial gambling operations and does not include premises with a small number of AWP machines) on the premises; - where entertainment of an adult or sexual nature is provided; - where there is a presumption that children under 18 should not be allowed (e.g. to nightclubs, except when under 18 discos are being held). - 7.2 The Licensing Authority expects personal licence holders to ensure that they do not serve alcohol to children under the age of 18, except in limited conditions allowed for by law.
-The Licensing Authority recommends that the following are preferred ways to verify a person's proof of age: - (i) passport - (ii) a photocard driving licence issued in a European Union country; - (iii) a National Proof of Age Standards Scheme card (e.g. PASS card); - 7.3 Where relevant representations have been received and upheld, when deciding whether to limit the access of children to premises the Licensing Authority will judge each application on its own merits.
+The Licensing Authority recommends that the following are preferred ways to verify a person's proof of age: - (i) passport - (ii) a photocard driving licence issued in a European Union country; - (iii) a National Proof of Age Standards Scheme card (e.g. PASS card); - 7.3 Where appropriate applicants are encouraged to participate in the Challenge 25 age verification scheme. - 7.4 The Council recognises the potential risk to children from mobile, remote, internet and other delivery sales of alcohol being made to or accepted on the doorstep persons under 18.
+The Council expects applicants for internet and delivery alcohol sales to explain in their application how they will ensure that sales and deliveries are only made to persons over 18.
+This could include checks whilst taking bookings and ensuring a signature of a responsible adult on delivery. - 7.5 Where relevant representations have been received and upheld, when deciding whether to limit the access of children to premises the Licensing Authority will judge each application on its own merits.
 To assist with this the Licensing Authority will consider any representations received from Gloucestershire Police, Gloucestershire Social Services and other agencies as appropriate.
-Where concerns have been identified in respect of individual premises and it is felt that access to the premises by children should be restricted the options available would include: - limitations on the hours when children may be present; - age limitations for persons under 18; - limitations or exclusion when certain activities are taking place; - full exclusion of person under 18 when certain licensable activities are taking place; - limitation of access to certain parts of the premises for person under 18; - a requirement for an accompanying adult to be present.
+Where concerns have been identified in respect of individual premises and it is felt that access to the premises by children should be restricted the options available would include: - limitations on the hours when children may be present; - age limitations for persons under 18; - limitations or exclusion when certain activities are taking place; - full exclusion of person under 18 when certain licensable activities are taking place; - limitation of access to certain parts of the premises for person under 18;

+• a requirement for an accompanying adult to be present.

-This list is not meant to be seen as an exhaustive list covering everything, but gives applicants examples of the conditions the Licensing Authority may seek to impose in meeting its obligation towards the protection of children
+This list is not meant to be seen as an exhaustive list covering everything, but gives applicants examples of the conditions the Licensing Authority may seek to impose in meeting its obligation towards the protection of children.

-- 7.4 The Licensing Authority will not impose any conditions that specifically require the access of children to the premises. - 7.5 Where no conditions or restrictions are imposed, the issue of access for children remains a matter of discretion for individual licensees or clubs.
+- 7.6 The Licensing Authority will not impose any conditions that specifically require the access of children to the premises. - 7.7 Where no conditions or restrictions are imposed, the issue of access for children remains a matter of discretion for individual licensees or clubs.

-Children and Films etc.
+Children and Films